ghoshhrr/Shopping-AI/README.md

 HTML/CSS: For the frontend user interface.

 Collaborative class project for CS 411.
 As well as writing a review of research papers regard this project.
-Contributors: Myslef, William D, Trevor, Ethan, Ming, Stela, Sammy
+Contributors: Ritu, William D, Trevor, Ethan, Ming, Stela, Sammy